DishaDewangan/Seedhe_Maut_Website/README.md

-# Seedhe Maut Fan Website 🎤🎶
+# Seedhe Maut Website 🎤🎶

 Welcome to the **Seedhe Maut Fan Website** – a personal project dedicated to celebrating one of my favorite rap duos, **Seedhe Maut**!
 This site serves as a fan page to showcase their music, style, and overall essence.